Azure/azure-sdk-for-js/sdk/test-utils/multi-version/README.md

 const authentication = await authenticate(this, serviceVersion);
 ```

+If all your tests can run across all supported service API versions then this is all you need to do.

 ### Override supported versions for tests

 By default, a test suite or test case is executed against each `serviceVersion`.
 Optionally one can